-School of origin - The term "school of origin" means the school that the child or youth attended when permanently housed or the school where the child or youth was last enrolled, including a preschool.
+School of origin - The term "school of origin" means the school that the child or youth attended when permanently housed or the school where the child or youth was last enrolled.

 Enroll and enrollment - The terms "enroll and enrollment" mean attending classes and participating fully in school activities.